DaddyJCub/home-hub/PRD.md

   - ShieldCheck for admin functions
   - FloppyDisk for export/save
   - CaretLeft/CaretRight for calendar navigation
+  - CaretUp/CaretDown for collapsible sections
   - X for remove/close
   - Bug for error/bug tracking indicator
   - Copy for clipboard operations
   - Moon/Sun for dark/light mode toggle
+  - Fire for streak indicators
+  - Trophy for achievements/stats
+  - Warning for overdue/alert indicators
+  - SkipForward for skip chore action
+  - ArrowsClockwise for rotation/recurring
+  - Play/Stop for time tracking
+  - ChartBar for statistics
+  - Repeat for recurring events/chores
+  - Lightning for quick actions
+  - Eye for view/visibility toggles
+  - Funnel for filtering

 - **Spacing**:
   - Container padding: p-6 (desktop) / p-4 (mobile)